 Proposition 4.

-The proof of these propositions is based on the identity where we replace by and
+The proof of these propositions is based on the identity where we replace

-The discrepancy function can be seen as perturbation of some equilibrium.
-Hence, and are three perturbations of three equilibriums and there is no reason they will have same sign.
-The change of the sign of the discrepancy means that if the density has a limit, it will be
+are three perturbations of three equilibriums and there is no reason they will have same sign.
+The change of the sign of the discrepancy means that if the density

-Let and be the respective densities of and in
+be the respective densities of

 Proposition 5.